-- · Continue to foster an Environmental Protection Programme. - Comply with all relevant legislations, regulations, policies, local laws and site agreements designed to protect the environment. - Monitor advances in technology and environmental best management practices and apply them as appropriate. - Continue developing Environmental Regulations and Guidelines and seek improved options aiming to reduce the potential for adverse environmental impacts concerning - Sound emissions - Soil and groundwater contamination - Emission into the air - Protection of biodiversity - Protection and promotion of cultural heritage by electricity or other sustainable sources of energy, and also looks for the best options in product life cycles by promoting a circular economy.
+- Continue to foster an Environmental Protection Programme. - Comply with all relevant legislations, regulations, policies, local laws and site agreements designed to protect the environment. - Monitor advances in technology and environmental best management practices and apply them as appropriate.

+- Continue developing Environmental Regulations and Guidelines and seek improved options aiming to reduce the potential for adverse environmental impacts concerning:

+- Sound emissions;

+- Soil and groundwater contamination;

+- Emission into the air;

+- Protection of biodiversity;

+- Protection and promotion of cultural heritage.

-The FIM is committed to supporting and promoting alternative energies, organising and supporting the use of two-wheeled vehicles powered either
+The FIM will establish an achievable and transparent Climate Strategy.
+The FIM is committed to supporting and promoting alternative energies, organising and supporting the use of two-wheeled vehicles powered either by electricity or other sustainable sources of energy, and also looks for the best options in product life cycles by promoting a circular economy.

-Through this sustainable policy and the points described above, the FIM seeks to contribute to achieving the Sustainable Development Goals.
+Through this sustainability policy and the points described above, the FIM seeks to contribute to achieving the Sustainable Development Goals.